AntoineMsy/HappyWhale/README.md

  - `SupCon.py` is our supervised contrastive learning script
  - `rembg_test.py` contains the pipeline to apply the rembg library for cropping and background removal
  - `siamese eval.ipynb` is a notebook where we train a MLP classifier over the freezed embedding network trained with SupCon.py
- - `utils.py` just contains a function to print out the images
+ - `utils.py` just contains a function to print out the images.

-PS : the .pt files containing the models' statedicts were too big to be uploaded on github, as well as the data ;)